 In comparison to other sweeteners, xylitol more than holds its own as it has the same degree of sweetening power as the “sweetest” sweetener (sucrose), and has a third of the calories of regular sugar.
 It is clear why many manufacturers are finding xylitol a place within the production of their foodstuffs and pharmaceuticals.

 The food and pharmaceutical industries are the main users of xylitol due to its variable benefits.
 Strangely the main application of xylitol is in the production of goods for dental care as xylitol has an amazing effect of inhibiting the growth of bacteria responsible for tooth decay.
 This role in preventing tooth decay makes xylitol a fantastic component for dental products such as toothpaste and mouthwashes.
 We will now examine the food, drug and other uses of this amazing sweetener in a bit more detail.

 Xylitol is often used as a sweetener but does so without a negative effect on insulin which is often associated with other sweetening products.

 Due to the fact that xylitol is not actively transported through the intestines, it is metabolised independent of insulin and as such has a low glycemic index.
 It, therefore, has a very little negative effect on blood glucose and insulin levels.
-As such, it is a perfect choice of sweetener for people with diabetes, as it can replace sugar on a weight-to-weight basis and it helps control blood sugar, lipid levels and even weight control.
+It can replace sugar on a weight-to-weight basis and it helps control blood sugar, lipid levels and even weight control.

 One study examined the influence of 30mg per day of xylitol consumed within a normal diet compared to 30g of sucrose (table sugar).
 The results found that xylitol lowered both blood glucose and insulin responses.